HicaroD/Icarus/README.md

 # Icarus

-A simple dark colorscheme for Vim.
+A simple dark based colorscheme for Vim.

 ## Screenshots